Western gall rust: Hosts and symptoms

-Symptoms of pine-pine gall rust can be quite conspicuous and are useful for diagnostic identification.
+Symptoms of western gall rust can be quite conspicuous and are useful for diagnostic identification.
 The most prominent symptoms are hip cankers and swollen, spherical to oblong growths (galls) on the branches, stems, or main trunk of the host.
 The galls on small twigs of 1–2 years of age are often pear-shaped.
 Gall formation results from the overproduction of xylem tissue stimulated by the fungus.
 Witches brooming occasionally occurs along with galling.
 The bark on large galls will slough off over time, exposing the smooth wood beneath.
-Signs of pine-pine gall rust include the pale yellow aecia (1-8mm in diameter) formed on galls in spring as well as the yellow-orange aeciospores contained within.
+Signs of western gall rust include the pale yellow aecia (1–8 mm in diameter) formed on galls in spring as well as the yellow-orange aeciospores contained within.
 Immature galls are spindle-shaped.
 Infections usually occur on more succulent (thick) branches.
 When mature, galls can grow as large as a softball (30.5 cm circumference), but most are the size of a golf ball (4.2 cm).
 Before the production of spores, the needles on highly infected branches become chlorotic or red, eventually turning brown when the branch dies.
 Western gall rust can cause dwarfing to occur if leader stem of younger pines are infected.
 Early identification of the disease is important for treatment, but is often hard to diagnose due to the inconspicuous initial symptoms and a lack of galls until the second year.
 A red pigmentation may develop on the epidermal galls of P. contorta seedlings 14–28 days after infection, but this is not always a reliable indicator.